chrisgrieser/obsidian-quadro/README.md

 _**Qua**litative **D**ata analysis **R**ealized in **O**bsidian_

-Quadro is an Obsidian plugin for social-scientific Qualitative Data Analysis (QDA).
+Quadro is an Obsidian plugin for social-scientific qualitative data analysis (QDA).
 It is an open alternative to [MAXQDA](https://www.maxqda.com/) and [atlas.ti](https://atlasti.com/), using Markdown to store data and codes.